 Malabo is the capital of Equatorial Guinea.
 Despite its status as the capital of Equatorial Guinea for several decades, Malabo's street network remains poorly developed.
 Malabo itself has few paved roads leading into it, and fewer than one hundred paved and developed streets.
 Equatorial Guinea is in Western Africa, bordering the Bight of Biafra, between Cameroon and Gabon.
 The climate is tropical.
 It is always hot and humid.
 The official languages are Spanish and French.
 A small section of the business community speak in Malabo and Bata.
 Local African languages are also spoken.
 The staff at major hotels and restaurants are usually bilingual (Spanish and French).
 The main religion is Christianity.
 The economy of Equatorial Guinea has benefited from the discovery of large oil reserves in 1996 and its subsequent exploitation.
 Forestry, farming, and fishing are also major components of GDP.
 Subsistence farming predominates.
 The deterioration of the rural economy under successive brutal regimes has diminished any potential for agriculture-led growth.
 Equatoguineans, are mostly Catholic and very religious.
 Walking barefoot in public is regarded as an insult.
 Expatriates are rare and may be met with curiosity and suspicion.
 Not many women are involved in business.
 Business dress is typically smart and conservative.
 The security risk for expatriates in Equatorial Guinea is medium.
 Risks include those related to poor infrastructure (including electricity and water), and the lack of business facilities, hotels, internal air links and communications systems, as well as the expectation of bribes from the security forces.
 The currency of Equatorial Guinea is the CFA Franc BEAC (XAF).
 Credit cards are not generally accepted outside of major airlines and international hotels.
 ATMs are limited.
 Medical facilities are poor.
 Emergency facilities are extremely limited.
 Serious or complex medical treatment may require evacuation which can be expensive.
-The population of Malabo is 187,000 (2017 est.), while the inflation rate is 1.5% (Dec 2016).
+The population of Malabo is 187,300 (2018 est.), while the inflation rate (CPI) is 1.5% for Equatorial Guinea as at December 2016.
+For a single Expat, the personal income tax rate in Equatorial Guinea is progressive up to 35%.

 Cost Of Living